 So for years, I tried to fit in.
 I went through a revolving door of alternate personalities.
 I was the party girl, the girl-in-the-corner hiding behind a book, the flirt, the “wise one,” the airhead, the intellectual — the list goes on.
 I built an emotional shield around my heart with these masks.
 None of them lasted very long, and all of them left me feeling very, very tired.

 There were days innumerable when I ended up in my room, crying and praying that God would forgive me for feeling too much.
 Having too many feelings was bad.
-I didn’t understand what it means to be a highly sensitive person, and I was under such a terrible weight of guilt for being too emotional.
+Because I didn’t understand what it means to be a highly sensitive person, I was under such a terrible weight of guilt for being “too emotional.”